NCAR/dart-developers-guide/src/github.md

-# Github
+# GitHub

-DART is hosted on Github
+DART is hosted on GitHub

 <https://github.com/NCAR/DART>

-As a member of the NCAR organization you can create public and private repositories under the NCAR Github organization
+As a member of the NCAR organization you can create public and private repositories under the NCAR GitHub organization

 <https://github.com/NCAR>